JrndD/JrndD-jrndblog.github.io/content/posts/appConsentReport/appConsentReportWithSignIns.md

 $AADServicePrincipalSignInLogs = Invoke-AzOperationalInsightsQuery -Workspace $Workspace -Query $kqlQuery

 # Number of sign ins by service principals themselves.
-# This will count sign ins by service principals twice, but its the only way I have figured out to get activity for managed identities themselves.
+# This will count sign ins by service principals twice, but its the only way I have figured out to get activity for service principals.
 $kqlQuery = '
 AADServicePrincipalSignInLogs
 | where TimeGenerated > ago(180d)